mitranim/stylific/docs-src/templates/indices/color-system.md

 background-color: hsl(hue(red), saturation(red), 75%);
 ```

+In this example, `hsl()` is a [LESS function](http://lesscss.org/functions
+/#color-definition-hsl).
+The last argument is the colour's desired lightness.

 If you register this in the global colour mix as `.red`, the result will look
 like this: